rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Check kin-pair numbers for whole population separately from numbers for surveys.
+-   Add POP numbers for whole population, and probabilities.

+-   Make the simulation and kin-pair probabilities consistent about whether it is required that animals be mature at the time of their first calves' births, or the year before.

 -   Find out why age of maturity zero gives wrong results for all kin-pair numbers.

--   Check what data you're using from the sim, tidy up code, and see whether you can speed it up again.
-Replace alive matrix with numbers born and died?

--   Make the simulation and kin-pair probabilities consistent about the requirement that animals be mature at the time of their first calf's birth, rather than the year before.

 -   Figure out why higher alpha causes bias in expected numbers of HSPs within samples.